FlipperPA/at-t-pihole/README.md

 ## Adding a Firewall on the Raspberry Pi-Hole

-For additional protection beyond NAT, you can a firewall on the Pi-Hole, called `ufw` (Uncomplicated FireWall).
+For additional protection beyond NAT, you can add a firewall on the Pi-Hole, called `ufw` (`u`ncomplicated `f`ire`w`all).
 Here are the commands to install the firewall and enable SSH, DHCP, and DNS:

 ```bash
 sudo apt install ufw